 We will not use these unique identifiers for any other purposes than those for which they were collected.

-If we ascribe a unique identifier to you for internal use, this will be used only for managing our dealings with you and monitoring the progress of your application or assessment will not otherwise be shared with any other body or person without your consent.
+If we ascribe a unique identifier to you for internal use, this will only be used for managing our dealings with you and monitoring the progress of your application or assessment.
+It will not otherwise be shared with any other body or person without your consent.